gjjoo/gjjoo/README.md

 These are projects to bring and write at any time when I'm working on a side project, study and test. 🚀

-Anyone can use this project and suggest features. 🤗
+Anyone can use these projects and suggest features. 🤗

 `Using SSR and Graphql`